JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 But how are you innovating?
 If you haven't found what makes You special at least improve your processes, hone your marketing and sales chops, perfect the method behind making your core product, file down the sharp edges and reduce internal friction.
 Ambition isn't so much stress as it is trying harder and experiencing individual growth.
-When a team grows together, it creates an indelable bond that no on-boarding procedure can replicate.
+When a team grows together, it creates an indelible bond that no on-boarding procedure can replicate.
 If you're doing the same exact thing you did two years ago and getting the similar results, you're not growing and certainly not innovating.

 Try as you might to dictate your culture, it's probably not going to work.